WLXK

+As WRZM it simulcasted WRCM in Wingate, North Carolina when it was owned by Columbia International University.
 On October 6, 2014, it was announced that then-WRZM, along with WRCM and its translators, were being sold to EMF Broadcasting.
 The deal closed on December 19, 2014, a day later than expected because of last-minute legal issues.
 WRCM's General Manager Joe Paulo signed the station off as a local broadcasting entity with a prayer and Chris Rice's rendition of "Great Is Thy Faithfulness" at 4:32 p.m.
 At that point, WRCM and WRZM flipped its programming to the national K-LOVE network.

-K-LOVE later changed the call letters of WRZM to WLXK later that year, which is now known as "K-Love Greenville-Spartanburg".
+K-LOVE changed the call letters of WRZM to WLXK later that year, which is now known as "K-Love Greenville-Spartanburg".

+In April 2024, K-LOVE ended programming on 88.3 due to the acquisition of WRTS (now WLTS) and WLTE.
+It was sold to the Truth Network and its programming began shortly after a redirect loop reminding listeners to flip to 95.5 and 103.3, as well as 91.9 from Charlotte and 94.1 from the Triad area (which can be received over areas north of Charlotte).